warmist/scripts/docs/item.rst

     Get an accurate count of the items that would be affected, including the implicit filters of the selected main action.

+``-a, --include-artifacts``
+    Include artifacts in the item list.
+Regardless of this setting, artifacts are never dumped or melted.

 ``-i, --inside <burrow>``
     Only include items inside the given burrow.